sajjaphani/learn-java/README.md

 An [UncaughtExceptionHandler](https://docs.oracle.com/javase/7/docs/api/java/lang/Thread.UncaughtExceptionHandler.html) can be configured to be invoked when a Thread abruptly terminates due to an uncaught exception.

 This [example](/src/org/learnjava/concurrent/UncaughtExceptionHandlerTest.java) describes different ways to configure the uncaught exception handler.

+### Synchronous Queue

+A [SynchronousQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/SynchronousQueue.html) is a blocking queue in which each insert operation must wait for a corresponding remove operation by another thread, and vice versa.

+This [example](/src/org/learnjava/concurrent/SynchronousQueueExample.java) uses a synchronous queue for solving producer consumer problem.

 ## Object Design